whitecr0wz/whitecr0wz.github.io/_posts/posts/20-03-09-Backdooring-PE-II.md

 As we desire to make the PE File execute shellcode when interacted with in a certain manner, it is required to discover a place to intervene with the flow.
 For example, if we check the option "About", the program displays the following.

 ![](/assets/img/Code_Cave_II/2.png)

+As it is seen, this allows us to gather information of the author